alexrdavis/100DevsAssignmentAPI/README.md

 ## 100DevsAssignmentAPI
  A simple API for accessing 100 Devs assignments easier.
+Updated to class 32.

 ## Working Demo
  https://simple-100devs-assignment-api.herokuapp.com/

 ## How to use
-Enter class number to get a list of assignments due from that class - assignments will be seperated by "watch", "read", and "do"
+Enter class number to get a list of assignments due from that class - assignments will be seperated by "watch", "read", "do", and "push"
 If an assignment is repeated, this means it was assigned for both classes

 ## Using the API